giolaba/CM4G/README.md

-# CM4G
+# Capacity Model for 4G
-Capacity Model for 4G
+R code for cleaning and preparing data for 4G capacity model